WGLab/PipeVar/README.md

 Option for gnomad allele frequency filtering for SNV Rankscore and SV score.
 The default is 0.0001, but may be lowered for autosomal recessive variant priortization.
 SV filtering in progress.

+# Output

+All the output will be stored in output directory, or the launch folder based on --output_directory parameter.
+The list of outputs are as followed:

+The output will be cleaned up for better readability as the pipeline gets updated.

 # Softwares used

 PIPELINE MODULES: